History of the Jews in China: Overview

-During the period of China's opening to the West and British quasi-colonialism, the first group to settle in China were Jews who arrived in China under British protection following the First Opium War.
+During the period of China's opening to the West which coincided with the period of British quasi-colonialism, the first group of Jews who settled in China consisted of Jews who arrived in China under British protection following the First Opium War.
 Many of these Jews were of Indian or Iraqi origin, due to significant British colonialism in these regions.
-The second community came in the first decades of the 20th century when many Jews arrived in Hong Kong and Shanghai during those cities' periods of economic expansion.
+The second Jewish community settled in China during the first decades of the 20th century when many Jews arrived in Hong Kong and Shanghai during those cities' periods of economic expansion.
 Many more Jews arrived as refugees from the Russian Revolution of 1917.
-A surge of Jews and Jewish families was to arrive in the late 1930s and 1940s, for the purpose of seeking refuge from the Holocaust in Europe and were predominantly of European origin.
-Shanghai was notable for its special area assigned to Jewish refugees, most of whom left after the war, the rest relocating prior to or immediately after the establishment of the People's Republic of China.
+During the late 1930s and 1940s, a surge of individual Jews and a serge of Jewish families settled in China for the purpose of seeking refuge from the Holocaust in Europe and they were predominantly of European origin.
+Shanghai was notable for its special area established for the housing of Jewish refugees, most of them left after the war, the rest of them relocated either prior to or immediately after the establishment of the People's Republic of China.

-Many Jews in China converted to Islam and became Hui Muslims.
+Some Jews who lived in China converted to Islam and became Hui Muslims.

-Over the centuries, the Kaifeng community came to be virtually indistinguishable from the Hui and Han Chinese population and is therefore no longer recognized by the Chinese government as a separate ethnic minority.
-This is as a result of having maintained already-Jewish and adopted many Han Chinese customs including patrilineal descent and extensive intermarriage with the Hui population.
-Since their religious practices are considered to be functionally extinct, they are not eligible for expedited immigration to Israel under the Law of Return unless they explicitly convert.
+A manuscript states that they prayed in both Hebrew and Chinese.
+Ancient Jewish communities in China adapted well to the Han Chinese customs, including patrilineal descent and intermarriage with Han Chinese, while maintaining their Jewish identities.
+Over the centuries, most of the Jewish community came to be virtually indistinguishable from the Han and Hui Chinese population.
+Due to the fact that Chinese Jews historically hold a strong Chinese identity, the current government does not recognize them as one of the 56 ethnic minorities.

+Since their religious practices are considered functionally extinct, under the Law of Return, they are required to undergo conversions to Orthodox Judaism in order to become eligible for expedited immigration to Israel.

-Today, many descendants of the Jews have assimilated into Hui Muslim populace.
-Some of them, as well as international Jewish communities are beginning to search for these descendants to help them revive their interest in their Jewish roots.
-This is especially important in modern China because belonging to any minority group includes a variety of benefits including reduced restrictions on the number of children and easier admission standards to tertiary education.
+Some international Jewish communities are beginning to search for the descendants of these Jews in an attempt to help them revive their interest in their Jewish roots.

+Since the expansion of the University of Nottingham Ningbo China in Zhejiang province, more Jewish scholars have moved there in an attempt to reach out to the Jewish Communities of Zhejiang, including a prominent tribe which lives in Ningbo.

+Contrary to a popular belief in the Western world, the Kaifeng Jews are not the only Chinese Jewish community.
+The Kaifeng Jews are recognized as Jews because they have become more observant in modern times, but they are just one of many ancient Jewish communities which live in China.
+The Ningbo Jews are also known for their contributions to their Jewish Heritage, but nowadays, they are non-practicing Jews.
+The term "Kaifeng Jews" is not interchangeable with "Chinese Jews".